kwonus/Quelle/Quelle-AVX.md

 | #eternal-power-romans < Acts          | partial macro utilization | explicit filter replaces any filters defined in macro   |
 | #eternal-power-romans [span:7] < Acts | partial macro utilization | only the search expression is utilized from the macro   |

-Explicitly partial macros use only the part of the macro that applies to the block type.
-For example:
+Outside of the expression block, partial macros *use* only the part of the macro that applies to the block type.
+For example, this clause utilizes only the settings defined within the macro.:

 [ #eternal-power-romans ]

-That partial macro captures only the settings defined within the macro.
+Likewise, in this example, this clause utilizes only the filters defined within the macro.

-Likewise, in this example:

 < #eternal-power-romans

-That partial macro captures only the filters defined within the macro.

 Macro utilization within a block disallows all other entries within the block; macro utilization in a block is not compatible with any other entries in that same block.

-Specifically, the following statements / clauses are not supported by the Quelle grammar:
+Specifically, the following statements / clauses are not supported by Quelle grammar:

-#eternal-power-romans without excuse
+**NOT SUPPORTED:**  #eternal-power-romans without excuse

-[ #eternal-power-romans span:7 ]
+**NOT SUPPORTED:**  [ #eternal-power-romans span:7 ]

-< #eternal-power-romans < Acts
+**NOT SUPPORTED:**  < #eternal-power-romans < Acts

 It should be noted that any macros referenced within a macro definition are expanded prior to applying the new label.
-Therefore, subsequent redefinition of a previously referenced macro invocation never has effect existing macro definitions.
+Therefore, subsequent redefinition of a previously referenced macro invocation never affects existing macro definitions.
 We call this macro-determinism.
-Quelle determinism assures that all control settings are captured at the time that the label is applied to the macro.
+All control settings are captured at the time that the label is applied to the macro.
 This further assures that the same search results are returned each time the macro is referenced.
 Here is an example.

 @set span = 2